 ROSEUS, -a, -um (ROH-zee-us) - Rose-colored; delicate pink; rosy.

-ROSTELLUM (ros-tell-lum) or (ros-TELL-um) - a structure on the column as a little beak.
+ROSTELLUM (ros-tell-lum) or (ros-TELL-um) - A flaplike separation between the anthers; a projection of the stigma of an orchid separating the fertile part of the stigma from the anther.
+A structure on the column as a little beak.
 A slender extension from the upper edge of the stigma.
 A sometimes beaklike extension of the stigma, a gland that produces a viscous substance used in pollination.
 Also separates the female portion from the male portion of the flower, preventing self-pollination.

 ROSTRATE (ros-trate) - beaked, the apex narrowed into a slender, usually obtuse point

 ROSTRATUS, -a, -um (ros-TRAY-tus) - Having a projection like the beak of a bird; beaked; rostrate.

 ROSTRUM (ros-trum) - a beak like extension.

 ROSULATE (ross-YUH-layt) - In the form of a rosette.

 ROTUND (row-tund) - rounded or curved as in an arc.

 ROTUNDATUS, -a, -um (roh-tund-AY-tus) - Nearly circular; rounded; rotund.